Joe2308/hooplife-ms4/README.md

 1. A product details page
 1. Divide products in categories and order by price and rating
 1. An attractive home page that shows user's immediately upon landing what HoopLife is all about.
-1. Appriate call to action buttons to guide user's toward  a successful checkout.
+1. Appropriate call to action buttons to guide user toward  a successful checkout.
 1. Social media icons and links
 1. Admin product management